 Employment & Your Individual Program Plan (IPP)

-When you plan with your service coordinator around employment opportunities, the first option that will be considered is competitive integrated employment.
+When you plan around employment opportunities with your service coordinator, the first option that will be considered is competitive integrated employment.
 Competitive work is a real choice.
 Your service coordinator can help you find resources in the community to support your employment goals.

 Adults who want to work may be eligible for Supported Employment services.
 Supports could include job development, transportation training, paid internships, and specialized job training.
 With initiative and the right supports and opportunities, people with developmental disabilities can work.
 They can succeed at a job, earn a good wage, meet people on the job, and be more a part of their community.